utkusen/urlhunter/README.md

 **Note For The Windows Users:** urlhunter uses `XZ Utils` which is pre-installed on Linux and macOS systems.
 For Windows systems, you need to download it from [https://tukaani.org/xz/](https://tukaani.org/xz/)

+## Docker

+1) Install Docker on your system

+2) Install Urlhunter repository on your system

+3) Run: `docker build -t urlhunter .` OR `docker pull xshuden/urlhunter`

 # Usage

 urlhunter requires 3 parameters to run: `-keywords`, `-date` and `-o`.

 For example: `urlhunter -keywords keywords.txt -date 2020-11-20 -o out.txt`

+## With Docker

+For example: `docker run -it urlhunter -keywords acme.com -date 2020-11-20 -o output.txt`

 ### -keywords